ali26-dev/bigspring-hugo-startup-theme/exampleSite/content/support/_index.md

   price_per : "month"
   info : "Your support enables us to help people who need it the most."
   services:
-  - "Express Service"
-  - "Customs Clearance"
-  - "Time-Critical Services"
-  - "Cloud Service"
-  - "Best Dashboard"
+  - "Provide Us a Laptop"
+  - "Donate in Honor"
+  - "Give or Redeem Gift Cards"
+  - "Become a Sponsor"
   button:
     enable : true
     label : "Donate Us"